BobAaldering/DRIVER_LINUX/README.md

 #### Study on operating systems, creating a device driver.

 This project contains a device driver developed for Linux (more specifically a Raspberry Pi).
-This driver has been rewritten as `AALDERING-DRIVER`.
+This driver has been rewritten as `AALDERING-DRIVER`, and you can control a seven segment display with it.
 Subsequently, a number of additional functionalities were added to make the driver more complex.

 It is possible to build the modules using `CMake`.
 For this, this 'README' also provides a further explanation of how this is possible, and how these created modules can be added to the kernel.

+The following options are supported to control the seven segment display:

+- The `--display` or `-d` option.
+This will display a hexadecimal number between `0x0` and `0xF`.
+You can use it as `echo "--display 0xA" > /dev/AALDERING-DRIVER` or `echo "-d 0xA" > /dev/AALDERING-DRIVER`.
+- The `--countup` or `-u` option.
+This option counts from the number as argument to `0xF`.
+You can use it as `echo "--countup 0x4" > /dev/AALDERING-DRIVER` or `echo "-u 0x4" > /dev/AALDERING-DRIVER`.
+- The `--countdown` or `-l` option.
+This option counts from the number as argument to `0x0`.
+You can use it as `echo "--countdown 0xB" > /dev/AALDERING-DRIVER` or `echo "-l 0xB" > /dev/AALDERING-DRIVER`.

 ## Build and execute